titon/toolkit/docs/en/development/js/base.md

         <tr>
             <td>setOptions(object:options)</td>
             <td>
-                Set the options unique for the current plugin instance.
+                Set the options unique for the current module instance.
                 Will also apply any responsive options and automatically add hooks.
             </td>
         </tr>